Adnan Ahmed: Nelson & Droylsden

 Ahmed signed with Northern Premier League Premier Division club Bradford Park Avenue in October 2011.
-He scored a stoppage time winner on his debut, helping Avenue to defeat Chester 2–1 on 2 November.
+He scored a stoppage-time winner on his debut, helping Avenue to defeat Chester 2–1 on 2 November.
 In May 2012, he joined Nelson in Division One of the North West Counties League.
 In November 2013, Ahmed rejoined Nelson after a short spell playing for Conference North side Droylsden.
 He helped the "Admirals" to the Division One title in the 2013–14 season.
-He made four appearances at the start of the 2014–15 campaign, but did not feature after mid-August.
+He made three appearances at the start of the 2014–15 campaign but did not feature after mid-August.

 However, Ahmed re-joined Nelson once again in January 2016.
 He balanced part-time football with working as operating director of his father's bedroom furniture company.

 International career

 Ahmed received his first formal call up to the Pakistan national football team for their World Cup 2010 qualification against Iraq on 22 October 2007 in Lahore, where he made his debut in a hefty 7–0 loss, and 28 October 2007 for the return leg in Aleppo, Syria which surprisingly finished goal-less between the two sides, although Iraq went through the next round on aggregate scores.
 Adnan scored his first goal for Pakistan in a humiliating 7–1 loss against Sri Lanka in the 2008 AFC Challenge Cup qualification.

-Ahmed took part in the 2008 SAFF Cup where he scored a goal against arch-rivals India in a disappointing 2–1 loss and ended Pakistan's chances of going past the group stage.
-Ahmed scored two goals in 2010 AFC Challenge Cup qualification against Taiwan 1–1 draw and against Brunei 6–0 but in end they finished as 2nd and could not qualify for 2010 AFC Challenge Cup.
+Ahmed took part in the 2008 SAFF Cup, where he scored a goal against arch-rivals India in a disappointing 2–1 loss and ended Pakistan's chances of going past the group stage.
+Ahmed scored two goals in 2010 AFC Challenge Cup qualification against Taiwan 1–1 draw and against Brunei 6–0.
+Still, in the end, they finished second and could not qualify for 2010 AFC Challenge Cup.
 He showed very good performance and skill.
-Ahmed also took part in the 2009 SAFF Cup hosted by Bangladesh, but it was again disappointment as Pakistan crashed out in the group stages once again; Ahmed playing two games in which he missed a late crucial penalty in the 1–0 loss against Sri Lanka.
+Ahmed also took part in the 2009 SAFF Cup hosted by Bangladesh, but it was again a disappointment as Pakistan crashed out in the group stages once again; Ahmed played two games in which he missed a late crucial penalty in the 1–0 loss against Sri Lanka.
 After missing out on the Pakistan squad for the 2010 Asian Games football tournament, Adnan returned to the senior team for the 2012 AFC Challenge Cup qualification Group B held in Malaysia where he played in all 3 games and starred in midfield despite Pakistan once again disappointing in another qualification tournament.

-International goals
+Personal life

-Scores and results list Pakistan's goal tally first.
+After retirement, Ahmed set up a football academy alongside Nathan Ellington.